How QR Menus Work: Complete Restaurant Guide

 What about guests without a smartphone?

 QR menus don't replace paper ones: keep a few printed copies for guests who prefer flipping through pages.
+In practice, this is a small minority — surveys consistently show fewer than 20% of restaurant guests prefer paper when a digital option is available.
 Digital is a complement, not a substitute.

 How secure is it?